-III The boat-train slid into the station.
+The boat-train slid into the station.
 Bells rang, engines blew off steam, porters shouted, baggage-trucks rattled over the platform.
 The train began to give up its contents, now in ones and twos, now in a steady stream.
 Most of the travellers seemed limp and exhausted, and were pale with the pallor that comes of a choppy Channel crossing.
 Almost the only exception to the general condition of collapse was the eagle-faced lady in the brown ulster, who had taken up her stand in the middle of the platform and was haranguing a subdued little maid in a voice that cut the gloomy air like a steel knife.
 Like the other travellers, she was pale, but she bore up resolutely.
-No one could have told from Lady Underhill's demeanour that the solid platform seemed to heave beneath her feet like a deck.
+No one could have told from Lady Underhill's demeanor that the solid platform seemed to heave beneath her feet like a deck.
+"Have you got a porter, Ferris?
+Where is he, then?
+Ah!
+Have you got all the bags?
+My jewel-case?
+The suit-case?
+The small brown bag?
+The rugs?
+Where are the rugs?
+"Yes, I can see them, my good girl.
+There is no need to brandish them in my face.
+Keep the jewel-case and give the rest of the things to the porter, and take him to look after the trunks.
+You remember which they are?
+The steamer trunk, the other trunk, the black box . . .
+Very well.
+Then make haste.
+And, when you've got them all together, tell the porter to find you a four-wheeler.
+The small things will go inside.
+Drive to the Savoy and ask for my suite.
+If they make any difficulty, tell them that I engaged the rooms yesterday by telegraph from Mentone.
+Do you understand?"
+"Yes, m'lady."
+"Then go along.
+Oh, and give the porter sixpence.
+Sixpence is ample."
+"Yes, m'lady."
+The little maid, grasping the jewel-case, trotted off beside the now pessimistic porter, who had started on this job under the impression that there was at least a bob's-worth in it.
+The remark about the sixpence had jarred the porter's faith in his species.
 Derek approached, acutely conscious of Freddie, Ronny, and Algy, who were skirmishing about his flank.
+He had enough to worry him without them.
+He had listened with growing apprehension to the catalogue of his mother's possessions.
+Plainly this was no flying visit.
+You do not pop over to London for a day or two with a steamer trunk, another trunk, a black box, a suit-case, and a small brown bag.
+Lady Underhill had evidently come prepared to stay; and the fact seemed to presage trouble.
 "Well, mother!
 So there you are at last!"
 "Well, Derek!"
 Derek kissed his mother.
 Freddie, Ronny, and Algy shuffled closer, like leopards.
 Freddie, with the expression of one who leads a forlorn hope, moved his Adam's apple briskly up and down several times, and spoke.
 "How do you do, Lady Underhill?"
-"How do you do, Mr. Rooke?"
+"How do you do, Mr Rooke?"
 Lady Underhill bowed stiffly and without pleasure.
 She was not fond of the Last of the Rookes.
 She supposed the Almighty had had some wise purpose in creating Freddie, but it had always been inscrutable to her.
 "Like you," mumbled Freddie, "to meet my friends.
 Lady Underhill.
-Mr. Devereux."
+Mr Devereux."
 "Charmed," said Ronny affably.

-"Mr. Martyn."
+"Mr Martyn."
 "Delighted," said Algy with old-world courtesy.